Methodology

 Percentage Margins

-The percentage margin is calculated by dividing the margin (in dollars) by the costs or expenses used in calculating the margin, i.e., Percentage Margin = [Revenues – Costs]/Costs).
+The percentage margin is calculated by dividing the margin (in dollars) by the costs or expenses used in calculating the margin, i.e., Percentage Margin = ([Revenues – Costs]/Costs).
 This is different than the standard approach of using revenues in the denominator.
 When revenues and costs differ by small amounts, the two approaches lead to similar results.
 However, in the kinds of extreme situations which often face small hospitals, using costs in the denominator leads to a more easily understandable result.
 For example, if a hospital is only receiving revenues sufficient to cover one-half of its costs, the margin as a percent of expenses calculated here is -50%, whereas the margin calculated as a percent of revenues would be -100%.
 If the hospital receives no revenues at all to cover a particular set of costs (e.g., for the costs associated with uninsured charity care patients), the margin as a percentage of costs is -100%, whereas a margin as a percentage of revenues cannot be calculated under the standard approach because the denominator would be zero.
 The standard approach is based on the way profits are calculated for for-profit businesses, which assume that prices are set by the market and businesses must keep their costs below those prices.
-In contrast, for rural hospitals and other essential community services, the cost depends on the services that need to be delivered, and payments need to be set at amounts sufficient to cover those costs.
+In contrast, for rural hospitals and other essential community services, the cost depends on the services that need to be delivered, and the hospital needs to receive payments sufficient to cover those costs.

 Medicare Costs

-The cost of services to patients who have Original Medicare (i.e., Medicare beneficiaries who have not enrolled in a Medicare Advantage Plan) is based on the amount reported in the hospital’s Cost Report, but with three adjustments to more accurately reflect the actual costs associated with these services:
+The cost of services to patients who have Original Medicare (i.e., Medicare beneficiaries who have not enrolled in a Medicare Advantage plan) is based on the amount reported in the hospital’s Cost Report, but with three adjustments to more accurately reflect the actual costs associated with these services:

 If the hospital has Graduate Medical Education costs, only a fraction of this cost is assigned to Medicare beneficiaries instead of the full cost.